EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Design of

-\textbf{High-Resistance Area Up-sampling.} In Lines~\ref{algo1:line:if}-\ref{algo1:line:get_random} of Alg.~\ref{alg:main}, the process of high-resistance area up-sampling is implemented to enhance the robustness and adaptability of the meta-planner during training.
+\textbf{High-Resistance Area Up-sampling.} In Lines~\ref{algo1:line:if}-\ref{algo1:line:get_random} of Alg.~\ref{alg:main}, the process of high-resistance area up-sampling is implemented to enhance the robustness and adaptability of the parameter tuner during training.
 This algorithm leverages threshold $\lambda \in [0,1]$ to determine whether to sample the robot's initial position from the set of high-resistance areas $\mathcal{H}$.
-It ensures that the meta-planner frequently encounters and learns to navigate through high-resistance regions, thereby improving its ability to handle challenging scenarios.
-By balancing this targeted exploration with a general exploration of the environment, the meta-planner will train more efficiently and effectively in high-resistance areas.
+It ensures that the parameter tuner frequently encounters and learns to navigate through high-resistance regions, thereby improving its ability to handle challenging scenarios.
+By balancing this targeted exploration with a general exploration of the environment, the parameter tuner will train more efficiently and effectively in high-resistance areas.
 Additionally, $\mathcal{H}$ is updated iteratively in Line~\ref{algo1:line:gethr} of Alg.~\ref{alg:main}, ensuring that the set of high-resistance areas remains relevant and accurately reflects the current sampling challenges.
 This iterative update is crucial for maintaining the effectiveness of the up-sampling strategy.
-Overall, the up-sampling of high-resistance areas is critical for the meta-planner's training as it enhances the planner's robustness, promotes better generalization to new environments, and addresses sampling skew.
+Overall, the up-sampling of high-resistance areas is critical for the parameter tuner's training as it enhances the planner's robustness, promotes better generalization to new environments, and addresses training inefficiency.